tomjoht/tomjoht.github.io/pages/academics/academic-practitioner-bridge.md

 </div>
 </div>

-See the [group homepage](https://groups.io/g/tc-academic-practitioner-bridge) for more details.
+After joining the group and confirming your email, here's how you work with the group:

-To send a message to the group, send an email to [tc-academic-practitioner-bridge@groups.io](mailto:tc-academic-practitioner-bridge@groups.io).
+* To send a message to the group, send an email to [tc-academic-practitioner-bridge@groups.io](mailto:tc-academic-practitioner-bridge@groups.io).
+* You can also send a message by [creating a new post](https://groups.io/g/tc-academic-practitioner-bridge/post).
+* To see and modify all of your groups, go to [https://groups.io](https://groups.io).
+* You can view and search past messages [here](https://groups.io/g/tc-academic-practitioner-bridge/topics).
+* You can subscribe to the group's [RSS feed](https://groups.io/g/tc-academic-practitioner-bridge/rss).
+* To unsubscribe from the group, send an email to[ tc-academic-practitioner-bridge+unsubscribe@groups.io](tc-academic-practitioner-bridge+unsubscribe@groups.io).

 ## What information will appear in the email group?